cloudogu/base/README.md

 NOTE: _alpine linux version_ and _cloudogu revision_ should be mentioned on the first line in Dockerfile

+More detailed instructions about building the base image can be found in [container_building.en.md](docs/container_building.en.md).

 ## Why is there a branch called alpine3.5?

-Some Dogus need Alpine 3.5 as their base, therefore, a base Dogu version with Alpine 3.5 must be maintained as well as one with a more recent Alpine (currently Alpine 3.10.3)
+Some Dogus need Alpine 3.5 as their base, therefore, a base Dogu version with Alpine 3.5 must be maintained as well as one with a more recent Alpine.

 ## Additional packages for base not included in alpine repository